 4. Take a Record of the Accident

 If you’re able, take cell phone pictures of the accident scene, including such things as the road conditions, any other vehicles involved in the accident, the traffic conditions, the weather conditions, nearby signs and signal lights, and of course the condition of your own vehicle.
 This record will help your auto accident attorney to gather all the information pertaining to the accident.

 If there are any witnesses to the accident, ask them for their name and contact information.
 They could supply helpful information about the accident that could assist your car accident attorney as they build the case to represent you.

 Unless there is a life-threatening situation, it’s important for you to remain on the scene of a vehicle accident.
 In most states, leaving the scene of an accident is a crime in and of itself.
 After the police have arrived to take a report, you can leave as long as you’ve received permission from law enforcement personnel.

 In the case of a vehicle accident, it’s important for you to call an experienced personal injury attorney in Los Angeles.
 Your attorney will handle talking to your insurance company so that you don’t have to.

 When you have been involved in a car accident, get the help and compensation you deserve.
-The Law Offices of Jacob Emrani has and continues to help accident victims fight for their justice everyday.
+The Los Angeles injury lawyers at The Law Offices of Jacob Emrani have and continues to help accident victims fight for their justice everyday.
 Let them fight for you too!